Latest:

 Read more

-Featured - Home Small Shortliner Trade
+Shortliner Featured - Home Small Trade

 Ahoy, Soy: Beans Arrive on China’s Shore

-December 3, 2019December 3, 2019 Kristi Ruggles soybeans, trade
+December 3, 2019December 3, 2019 Kristi Ruggles trade, soybeans

 American soybeans that were once stranded on ships along China’s coast are now coming ashore.
 The beans were stranded because although a 30 percent retaliatory tariff had been waived, buyers still had to pay a deposit.